-One reason we at ProductPlan have found for this, after working with thousands of product professionals all over the world, is that few teams actually have a strategically sound basis for arranging their products’ priorities in the first place.
+One reason we at ProductPlan have found for this, after working with thousands of product professionals worldwide, is that few teams have a strategically sound basis for arranging their products’ priorities in the first place.

-Some start entirely with their intuition (an important tool for a PM, but not the only tool).
-Others compile data-driven evidence that, say, a specific feature would add value to the product, but then have no way of determining how the value of that feature (or the costs to build it) compares to the potential value (and costs) of other features also under consideration.
+Some start entirely with their intuition (an essential tool for a PM, but not the only tool).
+Others compile data-driven evidence that, say, a specific feature would add value to the product but then have no way of determining how the value of that feature (or the costs to build it) compares to the potential value (and costs) of other features also under consideration.

 A Systematic Strategy: Using Weighted Scoring in Your Prioritization Matrix

-With ProductPlan’s Planning Board, your team can use a weighted scoring model to measure features or other initiatives against one another by assigning scores across a number of key criteria—such as cost, revenue potential, or risk—for each initiative.
+With ProductPlan’s Planning Board, your team can use a weighted scoring model to measure features or other initiatives against one another by assigning scores across several key criteria—such as cost, revenue potential, or risk—for each initiative.

 This will help you arrive at a much more systematically derived set of priorities.
-The weighted scoring model can be such a useful tool for setting priorities, in fact, that it can work for any group or initiative at your organization—not just your product team.
+The weighted scoring model can be a valuable tool for setting priorities that can work for any group or initiative at your organization—not just your product team.